Blog · Review Essay · Last reviewed June 23, 2026

 Invisible Rulers and the Machinery of Networked Propaganda

 Renée DiResta's Invisible Rulers is a field guide to a media system in which influencers, algorithms, and crowds manufacture social proof together.
-Its AI-era importance is that it treats belief formation as an engineered loop, not merely as a contest between true and false statements.
+Its AI-era importance is that it separates the artifact from the amplification system, the proof display, and the institutional uptake that can make a claim feel like reality.

 The Book

 Invisible Rulers: The People Who Turn Lies into Reality was published by PublicAffairs on June 11, 2024.
-Hachette's publisher listing gives the hardcover ISBN as 9781541703377 and identifies DiResta as an associate research professor at Georgetown University's McCourt School of Public Policy and a contributing editor at Lawfare.
+Hachette's publisher listing gives the hardcover ISBN as 9781541703377, lists the hardcover at 448 pages, and identifies DiResta as an associate research professor at Georgetown University's McCourt School of Public Policy and a contributing editor at Lawfare.

 The book comes out of more than an abstract interest in misinformation.
 Georgetown describes DiResta as a former research director at the Stanford Internet Observatory, where she worked on abuse of social media platforms and election disinformation.
 Stanford's later event coverage places the book in a longer arc of research on vaccination rumors, ISIS recruitment, Russian election interference, platform trust and safety, and the political pressure surrounding misinformation research itself.